Mediation

 When choosing a mediator, select someone with experience on both sides of the type of case that is in dispute.
 An experienced and knowledgeable mediator can help both parties see the strengths and weaknesses of their position as well as the benefits of maintaining control over the result of the case.

-Family and Divorce Mediator
+Our Family and Divorce Mediators